tweedegolf/cfg-noodle/README.md

 ## Quick Start

-TODO: Add a code example?
-Or link the noodle-demo
+TODO: Add a code example or link the noodle-demo

 ## Architecture

-The library is built around three main components:
+The library is built around a `StorageList` consisting of `StorageListNodes`, where

-- **[`StorageList`]**: The central coordinator that manages all configuration items
+- **`StorageList`** is the central coordinator that manages all configuration items
-- **[`StorageListNode`]**: Individual configuration items that can be attached to a list
+- **`StorageListNode`** is the individual configuration item that can be attached to a list
-- **[`StorageListNodeHandle`]**: A handle for reading and writing configuration data
+- **`StorageListNodeHandle`** is a handle for reading and writing configuration data

-A background worker task handles all flash I/O operations including:
+and a background worker task that handles all flash I/O operations including:
-- Loading configuration data from flash on startup
+- **Loading** configuration data from flash on startup
-- Writing changed configuration data to flash
+- **Writing** changed configuration data to flash
-- Garbage collection to reclaim space from old data
+- **Garbage collection** to reclaim space from old data

 ## Documentation